Estrogen, Progesterone And Acne February 01 2017, 0 Comments

 Some birth control pills have synthetic estrogens in them and are given by doctors to prevent acne in patients.
 So far, estrogen sounds amazing, doesn’t it?
 Now, let me introduce you to the term, estrogen dominance.
 You’ll find this all over the internet, and it can be very confusing.
 How can estrogen be bad?
 Some people think that estrogen dominance is a farce, but I believe that if people can break out from eating too many phytoestrogens, like in the case of flax seed-related breakouts, then it’s true that estrogen is not always good for acne.

 In women, estrogen is balanced by progesterone.
+Progesterone and acne have a direct relationship too.
 If you have low levels of progesterone, i.e. not enough to balance the estrogen, the excess estrogen can be dangerous for a woman.
 This has been a common occurrence lately as we are constantly surrounded by sources of xenoestrogens.
 These are chemicals that mimic estrogen and bind to estrogen receptors in our body, resulting in disruption of our endocrine system and its balance.
 They can disrupt hormonal balance in men who are over-exposed to them as well.